Hiring Costs at Every Level

 We’ve also included our interactive “Cost Per Hire Guide” to help you visually understand just how much investment you make to hire someone new, and how costly hiring can be when you experience high turnover.
 You can replace the fields with your own estimates to determine what your costs per hire might be when you decide to start a recruiting or hiring campaign.

-If you’re strapped with high turnover rates or bad hires, give us a call to discuss how implementing the best hiring practices and using assessments in your process can dramatically reduce your total costs and turnover.
+If you’re strapped with high turnover rates or bad hires, give us a call to discuss how implementing the best hiring practices and using assessments in your process can dramatically reduce your total costs of hiring, recruitment costs, and turnover.

 Content